Slowly rotating gravastars: Joining Exterior to Interior on the Null Horizon Surface

-The interior solution \eqref{interiorsoln} depends on the three interior integration constants: $W_2$, $ \d M_I$, and $C$.
+With the finiteness conditions $B_E=B_I=0$, and the conditions \eqref{eq:dRH_ext}, \eqref{eq:elim_E0}, \eqref{AIfix}, \eqref{W1fix} on the horizon, the perturbation functions in the interior of the gravastar $r< \RH = H^{-1} = 2M =\RS $, where $j=2$, become The interior solution \eqref{interiorsoln} still depends on the three interior integration constants: $W_2$, $ \d M_I$, and $C$.
 The first two of these can be fixed by the requirement of the absence of $\d$-functions at the origin, as we shall show in Sec.~\ref{Sec:Komar}.
 The Weyl curvature of the interior solution is given in Appendix \ref{Sec:Weyl}.

 We note that (\ref{AIfix}) precludes both $W_2$ and $A_I$ from vanishing simultaneously for any $J\neq 0$, which would be necessary to have a regular solution at the origin as can be seen from Eqs.~\eqref{int_soln_a} and \eqref{int_soln_d}.
 Conversely, if we had demanded that the perturbation functions were regular at the origin (requiring $W_2=A_I=0$), then Eq.~(\ref{AIfix}) forces $J=0$, which is no rotation at all.

-This leads to the conclusion that there is no regular solution of the slow rotation equations which can be matched at the horizon and also remain regular at the origin, assuming the interior equation of state specified by (\ref{EMT})-(\ref{eq:E0_E2}) is unchanged from its non-rotating form.
-We discuss possible physical implications of this in Sec.~\ref{Sec:SumDisc}.
+The reason for this is that the $\ell \!=\!2$ quadrupole perturbations for $h_2$ (exterior) or $rh_2$ (interior) satisfy an associated Legendre differential equation with argument $z= r/M -1$ or $z=1/Hr$ respectively, with a particular inhomogeneous term depending upon $\w^{\prime\, 2}$.
+The singular points $z= (1, \infty)$ of the Legendre equation correspond to $\!r=\!2M\!=\!R_{_S}$ and $r\!=\!\infty$ for the exterior solution, and to $r\!=\!1/H\!=\!R_{_H}$ and $r\!=\!0$ for the interior solution.
+The homogeneous solutions $Q^2_2(z)$ or $P^2_2(z)$ are singular at $z\!=\!1$ or $z\!=\!\infty$, respectively, {\it cf.}~(\ref{Q22}).
+Requiring that the quadrupole perturbations remain finite at these singular points for both the exterior and interior solutions would set all four integration constants $A_{_E}\!=\!B_{_E}\!=\!A_{_I}\!=\!B_{_I}\!=\!0$ in (\ref{h2ext})-(\ref{v2ext}) and (\ref{int_soln_v})-(\ref{m2int}).
+But then requiring the junction condition of continuity of the induced metric (\ref{surfmet})-(\ref{Sigdef}) at $r\!=\!R_{_H}\!=\!R_{_S}$ requires (\ref{eq:k2H_int_lim}) and (\ref{eq:k2H_ext_lim}) be equal and thus $W_2^2 = 2J^2$, which if nonzero gives a diverging interior solution for $\w, h_2, k_2, m_2$ in (\ref{int_soln_a}) and (\ref{int_soln2}).
+Hence the only way to eliminate all divergences in the quadrupole functions is to set $W_2\!=\!J\!=\!0$, {\it i.e.}~no rotation at all.

+Thus it is impossible to obtain an interior solution for a slowly rotating gravastar with finite values at the origin and the horizon, matched there to an asymptotically flat finite solution at infinity in the Hartle-Thorne framework---if the equation of state of the interior is unchanged from $p\!=\! -\r$ of the nonrotating case.
+We discuss the implications of this and how the divergences might be eliminated in a more complete treatment in the Discussion of Sec.~\ref{Sec:SumDisc} and Conclusions of Sec.~\ref{Sec:Conclusions}.